In our efforts to promote early identification of developmental disorders in

 well visit starting at four months of age.

-recommends that physicians conduct developmental screening at every
+recommends that primary care providers conduct developmental screening at every

 well child visit (minimally, at all well visits between 12 and 36-months) for